 Sherry L. Cladouhos Ms. Cladouhos was employed by Blue Cross Blue Shield Montana for 36 years and served in a variety of leadership and executive roles, including President and CEO, Co-Chief Operating Officer, Senior Vice President of Marketing and Operations, Vice President of Member Services and Support, and Director of Customer Service and Administration.
 She was responsible for the overall strategic direction of the company and worked with others to provide affordable healthcare coverage to Montanans until her retirement in 2010.
 Ms. Cladouhos is a Certified Health Insurance Executive and is a graduate of the Berkeley Healthcare Executive Program.
 She also has served on the boards of numerous business and community-related organizations.
 Ms. Cladouhos is past Chair of the Montana Chamber of Commerce, and she previously served on the Montana Chamber of Commerce Foundation.
-Ms. Cladouhos brings extensive experience in executive-level leadership and strategic business decision making to the Board.
+Ms. Cladouhos brings extensive experience to the Board in executive-level leadership, strategic planning, corporate management, marketing, customer service, risk assessment, operations, regulatory compliance, audit, human resources, and executive compensation.